 Make a fist:

 Your fist can either face toward you or away from you.
-For the sake of the photos, we have it facing us, because between you and me, the photo of Andrew’s fist facing away from the camera made it look like he had a mutant toad hand.
+For the sake of the photos, we have it facing us, because between you and me, the photo of my son’s fist facing away from the camera made it look like he had a mutant toad hand.
+HA!

-When you get to the end of your hand, go back to the first knuckle, and continue reciting.
+When you get to the last knuckle, go back to the first knuckle, and continue reciting.

 That’s a lot easier to remember than that silly old rhyme, don’t you think? 🙂

-Looking for more simple tips and tricks to simplify your life?
-Check out:
+More simple tips and tricks to simplify your life:

 Follow the Hooligans on Facebook